Administrative Report to the Governor

 Over the last year, the Department of Banking has looked internally for better ways to carry out its statutory obligations.
 This introspective approach has led to significant change-management initiatives that have steered the agency to an increased capacity to fulfill its mission.

 The Governor’s Council on Women and Girls is a group tasked with providing a coordinated state response to issues that impact the lives of women, girls, their families, and the State of Connecticut.
-Commissioner Perez is a member of the Council and is active on its Economic Opportunity & Workforce Equity Subcommittee.
-The Council hosted a Women and Girls’ Day Expo at the State Capitol on March 6, 2020.
-The Department of Banking participated by staffing a resource table at the Career Fair.
-Nine DOB employees volunteered in shifts throughout the day and engaged with attendees which included several groups of girls from schools across the state.
+Commissioner Pérez is a member of the Council and is active on its Economic Opportunity & Workforce Equity Subcommittee.
+The agency’s outreach coordinator serves on the financial literacy work group of this subcommittee and helps update the state’s financial literacy portal.

 The Financial Institutions Division remains committed to continuing its communication with industry representatives.
-At the conclusion of every examination, FID staff meet with the bank’s or credit union’s board of directors.
+At the conclusion of every examination FID staff meet with the bank’s or credit union’s board of directors, and continued to do so virtually during the pandemic.
 The institutions are also given the opportunity to provide feedback directly to the Banking Commissioner by completing a two-page post-examination survey.
 Institutions are given the opportunity via the survey to comment on staff performance, examination efficiency and examination time demands in an effort to improve future examinations.
-FID staff presented at the Banking Compliance Association of Connecticut’s February 2020 Regulators Forum on compliance topics such as quarterly reporting, deposit collateral requirements and cannabis banking.
-Assistant Director Anthony Conway represented the Commissioner in New York City on October 17, 2019 at a Regional Cannabis Regulation and Vaping Summit with the Governors and staff from New York, New Jersey, Pennsylvania, Connecticut and Rhode Island.

 The Consumer Credit Division maintained steady involvement in several working groups with members from multiple states in the areas of mortgage, consumer finance, debt, and money services business.
 The working groups provide forums for discussion and feedback toward national reform within the entire consumer credit space.
 Division staff continued to conduct multi-state coordinated examinations of our licensed entities and the Division continued to collaborate with the Consumer Financial Protection Bureau (CFPB).

-The Division filled several key roles in the Nationwide Multistate Licensing System & Registration (NMLS) initiative to create “One System of Supervision”.
-Division personnel and members of the working group were tasked with launching two initiatives: NMLS 2.0 and State Exam System (SES).
+The Division filled several key roles in the Nationwide Multistate Licensing System & Registry (NMLS) initiative to create “One System of Supervision”.
+Division personnel and members of the working group continued involvement with the NMLS 2.0 initiative.
+This past year, the Division has successfully transitioned onto the State Examination System (SES) for examinations of all license types.

 The Securities and Business Investments Division has the ability to draw on the expertise of a Securities Advisory Council, a volunteer group comprised of industry representatives, academics and members of the bar, all of whom serve without compensation.
 The Securities Advisory Council is on hand to provide insight to the Commissioner and staff on proposed regulatory initiatives.

 Connecticut continued its active participation in the North American Securities Administrators Association, Inc. (NASAA).
 Organized in 1919 and dedicated to investor protection, NASAA is a voluntary association whose membership consists of 67 state, provincial, and territorial securities administrators in the 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Canada, and Mexico.
-During the fiscal year, SBID staff served on NASAA committees and project groups dedicated to examination training; multistate licensing processes; variable annuities, investment adviser cybersecurity and technology, investment adviser training; and investor education initiatives involving life stages and senior outreach.
+During the fiscal year, SBID staff served on NASAA committees and project groups dedicated to cybersecurity, examination training and support, broker-dealer training, variable annuities, investment adviser resources and training, and investor education.

 Commissioner Pérez engages with industry professionals by collaborating on initiatives and serving on the following committees and boards: